-The Art of Cooking While Everything Burns
+If You Can’t Stand the Heat

 Day-seven breakfast went smoothly enough, despite lingering paranoia from the previous evening.
 No one got sent home, and we still had the contract.
 But when I came in later for day-seven dinner prep, the kitchen wasn’t just manic; it was madness.
 The bad kind of chaos.
 Unorganized.

 I think it had something to do with prepping for “spike camp,” where the fire crews at the battle’s front lines sleep in the rough and have their meals delivered daily.
 There’d been some kind of screwup with the chow load.
-Bug-eyed and trembling, Ruby pressed her hands against her head in a vice grip.
+Bug-eyed and trembling, Ruby pressed her hands against her head in a vise grip.
 This, I’d learned, was a tic of hers.
 She also began mumbling to herself.

 I’d worked in restaurants that had collapsed.
 It was pretty clear to me that our cruising altitude wouldn’t be high enough to clear approaching mountains.
 Kaleb—the wire-bound freight captain I’d met on day one—seemed like a likely candidate for a crash.